Trans Studio Bandung: Trans Studio Bandung

 Trans Studio Bandung Theme Park is one of the biggest indoor theme parks in the world.
 It was opened on June 18, 2011 in the area of Bandung Supermall as the second theme park in Indonesia after Trans Studio Makassar, which was opened in 2008.
-In comparison to the Trans Studio Makassar, the attractions in Trans Studio Bandung are more adventurous and challenging since they mainly target young adults whereas the ones in Makassar are more suitable for family.
+The attractions in Trans Studio Bandung are more adventurous and challenging since they mainly target young adults, whereas the ones in Makassar are more suitable for family.
 Trans Studio Bandung theme park is divided into 3 different themes with a total of 20 rides.

 Studio Central

 The Studio Central section has an old Hollywood theme.
 Visitors can see a number of Hollywood artists such as Marilyn Monroe, Michael Jackson & Jeng Kelin on the Walk of Fame in Hollywood 60's architectural design style.